 In the 20th century youth organisations faced many challenges – competition from compulsory boys’ military training, a lack of money during the 1930s depression, fewer adult volunteers during the wars, more women working, and the development of teenage culture.

 While youth groups were extremely popular in the 1950s, by the 1960s many teenagers saw them as old-fashioned and uncool.
 Since the 1980s membership for all ages has continued to decline.

 Some groups, like the Girls’ and Boys’ brigades, rebranded and became more casual.
 The YWCA continued to offer hostel accommodation but focused on the advancement and empowerment of young women.
 The YMCA also offered accommodation but focused on support for families and communities, as well as young people.
 The organisations also became less religious.

 Newer youth organisations promoted adventure and outdoor challenges.
 Outward Bound ran outdoors courses which included spending a night alone in the bush.
 The Spirit of Adventure Trust took young people on sailing ships.
-Ara Taiohi (literally a pathway to and from young people) developed in 2010 as a network that connects those working with young people and champions a variety of youth development organisations and activities.
+Ara Taiohi (literally, a pathway to and from young people), founded in 2010 as a network connecting those working with young people, champions a variety of youth development organisations and activities.

 The Youth Hostels Association was formed in 1932 by a Christchurch woman who had seen hostels while travelling overseas.
 The first hostels were run by volunteers, and those staying there had to do chores.
 Now youth hostels are part of a huge international network of cheap places to stay.